kpumuk/blog-dmytro/content/posts/20221205100632-on-breaking-changes-in-transitive-dependencies/index.md

 The heartbeat process uses a very simple, yet powerful technique.
 Every 5 seconds a thread would run, dumping stats for every worker in the process, and then the heartbeat metrics are saved into the "identity" key (which usually includes hostname, process PID, and some random string), with an expiration of 60 seconds.
 No heartbeat — Redis will delete the key after 60 seconds, and the process is officially dead.

 To check if the process is alive, we just need to check if the key exists.
 Easy.
 Except it is not if you face a backward-incompatible change in the client library.
-What if "check if the key exists" would suddenly start always returning `true` (or, as we Rubyists often call this, `0`)?
+What if "check if the key exists" would suddenly start always returning `true` (or, as we Rubyists often call it, `0`)?

 ### Backwards incompatible Redis client update

-Historically, [redis-rb](https://github.com/redis/redis-rb) was converting the result of [EXISTS](https://redis.io/commands/exists/) operation to a boolean (where `0` means `false`, and anything else is `true`).
-Then in 4.2.0, a [change was made](https://github.com/redis/redis-rb/commit/325752764995b02f17c3e5240ea489f641911d7d) that would allow to pass multiple keys, and switch the return value, but only if explicitly enabled `Redis.exists_returns_integer`.
-It turns out, this change produced a lot of noise in the logs, so it was [toned down](https://github.com/redis/redis-rb/pull/920) in 4.2.1 when the configuration option was explicitly set to `false`.
+Historically, [redis-rb](https://github.com/redis/redis-rb) was converting the result of the [EXISTS](https://redis.io/commands/exists/) operation to a boolean (where `0` means `false`, and anything else is `true`).
+Then in 4.2.0, a [change was made](https://github.com/redis/redis-rb/commit/325752764995b02f17c3e5240ea489f641911d7d) that would allow passing multiple keys, and switched the return value to an integer, but only if `Redis.exists_returns_integer` is explicitly enabled.
+It turns out, this change produced a lot of noise in the logs, so it was [toned down](https://github.com/redis/redis-rb/pull/920) in 4.2.1 when the configuration option is explicitly set to `false`.

-Sidekiq picked up the change [right away](https://github.com/mperham/sidekiq/issues/4591), releasing version 6.1.0 that switched from using `conn.exists` to `conn.exists?`.
-Corresponding changes were also released for `sidekiq-pro` gem
+Sidekiq picked up the change [right away](https://github.com/mperham/sidekiq/issues/4591) in record time frame, releasing version 6.1.0, switching from using `conn.exists` to `conn.exists?`.
+Corresponding changes were also released for `sidekiq-pro` gem.

-At some point, [Akihide Ito noticed](https://github.com/redis/redis-rb/pull/1030) the promise to switch the default behavior in 4.3.0, while the Redis client version was already on 4.4.
+At some point a year later, [Akihide Ito noticed](https://github.com/redis/redis-rb/pull/1030) the promise to switch the default behavior in 4.3.0, while the Redis client version was already on 4.4.0.
 A [change was made](https://github.com/redis/redis-rb/pull/1030/commits/915d118cb9a2f7d507f0afa0fe8dedf3d28a9f63) for the upcoming 4.5.0 that switched default behavior, and consequently [made it more explicit](https://github.com/redis/redis-rb/commit/cf7e6287d49d3b1e89a647703946bff5439c36c4) to reduce logging noise.

 What happened to us?
 Well, we upgraded the base `sidekiq` gem, `redis` client, but not `sidekiq-pro`.
 And after that, `super_fetch` stopped working.